List of minor biblical places: Abana

 Abana, according to 2 Kings 5:12, was one of the "rivers of Damascus", along with the Pharpar river.

 Abdon

 Abdon was a Levitical city in Asher allocated to the Gershonites according to Joshua 21:30 and 1 Chronicles 6:74.

 Abel-Shittim

 Abel-Shittim, the last Israelite encampment before crossing into the Promised Land, is identified by Josephus with Abila in Peraea, probably the site of modern Tell el-Hammam in Jordan.

 Adam

 Adam was a location which, according to Joshua 3:16, was along the Jordan River, near Zarethan.
 According to Cheyne and Black, it may be a scribal error for "Adamah".

 Adadah

 Adadah is the name of a town mentioned in Joshua 15:22, in a list of towns inside the territory of the Tribe of Judah.
 The name "Adadah" appears nowhere else in the Bible.
+Adadah is Hadad or Haddad spelled backwards.
 According to the Encyclopaedia Biblica, the name "Adadah" may be a miswritten version of Ararah, a name equivalent to "Aroer".